 And again further on, with an arrow that shows 3.2 km to go.
 My fondness for the horned beasts goes way back to when I was a kid (pun intended!) at my grandpa’s goat farm on Kauai, so this brought up a lot of memories.
 When we arrived at Le Petit Tourtouil, a sign on the gate said that the farm was open when the owner was in, or… after 6:30pm.
 Flies everywhere, which is one aspect that I had totally forgotten about, being around goats n’ all.
 I only remember poop!

-Eventually we make it out to the garden of Valsaintes abbey, but not before chasing more cheese signs.
-A note about the weather: we were lucky to have pleasant conditions – 20°-23°C daytime – during the whole time.
-We’ve never had it so good on any of our previous trips to Provence.
-Forecasts report a sizzling 30°-34°C in Cruis this weekend, and as strange as this is gonna sound, coming from a Hawaii person like myself, I would’ve been one hot mess if our plans were off by a week!
+Eventually we make it out to Valsaintes Abbey garden, but not before chasing more cheese signs.
+A note about the weather: we were lucky to have pleasant day conditions – 20°-23°C – during the whole time.
+Provence can get awfully hot and we’ve never had it so good on any of our previous trips.
+Forecasts report a sizzling 30°-34°C in Cruis this weekend and I would’ve been one hot mess if our plans were off by a week!
 Next up…part 2 of les Goats N’Roses